dotmesh-io/docs/hugo/content/references/cli.md

 Docker.
 If you're using Kubernetes, you don't need these commands - the Dotmesh Kubernetes integration handles all of this for you!

-### Create a cluster: `dm cluster init`.
+### Create a cluster: `dm cluster init [--port PORTNUM]`.

 This command creates a new single-node Dotmesh cluster.
+You can force the cluster to be exposed on a specific port by specifying the port flag.

 If a ZFS pool called `pool` already exists, it will be used for Dot storage.
 Otherwise, Dotmesh will default to creating a pool based on a